BIO9320 – Systematics and Ecology of Marine Algae

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

-The courses BIO4320 and BIO9320 have common admission.
+The courses BIO4320 and BIO9320 have joint admission.
 Applicants are ranked by the following criteria:

 1. PhD students and master students at the MN faculty who have the course as part of the approved curriculum.